by the decade

 During the 1990's Jack's son John Barretta became the 4th generation member of the family to join the business.
 Lowenstern Plumbing was purchased during this decade.
 Tony Reale, then a 38 year employee of Lowenstern, was hired in the 1991 transition.
 He remained an employee of Barretta Plumbing til his retirement in 2016.
 Employment rose from 6 to 15.

 In 2004 John Barretta purchased the business.
 The volume increased to its highest level and employment rose to 30.
 Commercial work increased and the business relocated to its current address, 1784 Pine Ave, Vineland, NJ.
 In 2007 Barretta Plumbing merged with John Scagnelli Heating & Cooling, Inc. Mr Scagnelli is a highly skilled Heating, Cooling and Ventilation designer and technician.
 He has become the HVAC supervisor with Barretta Plumbing Heating and Cooling.

-After the great Recession in 2008 the company began to focus less on commercial construction and more on residential and commercial service & installations.
+After the Great Recession in 2008 the company began to focus less on commercial construction and more on residential and commercial service & installations.
 That business model remains in place today.
 In 2021 and 2022 John Barretta's son's, Jack and Nick Barretta, began working full-time for the company, representing the 5th generation of family members employed there.